 Best Practices in Generational Targeting

 Marketers have long used generational targeting to strategically engage with consumers in every age demographic.
 While caution is needed when making broad generalizations, where the data shows similarities, savvy marketers will target their messaging to appeal to that segment.

-It follows that addressing the most important wants and needs of physicians based on their stage in life could be a savvy physician recruitment tactic.
+It follows that marketing physician jobs to specific generations, where the data shows similarities, could be a savvy physician recruitment tactic.
 So, what does the data say about what each generation wants in a rural job?
 The JPS and LocumTenens.com survey explores the employment needs and wants of Baby Boomers, Generation X, and Millenials in an attempt to answer this question.